yebigithub/BLUPF90_usage/README.md

 ## GWAS

 # Appendix---- good practise for beginners.
+I am also beginner🤪..
 ## Variance Component Estimation
 ### General
 ['aireml1.txt'](https://github.com/yebigithub/BLUPF90_usage/blob/main/VCE/general/aireml1.txt) is parameter file containing default initial variances and OPTION, we will use it in blupf90+ to get the estimated variances.